NarsU-Githbb/Woodchopper-game/README.md

 # Woodchopper-game
-It's rock paper scissor, but lame!
+It's rock paper scissor, but for log-lovers!
 In this game you have to choose between Axe, Wood or Water:

 Rulez:
 1. Axe chops trees, but gets rusty in the water.